Lamb Leg Roast Kleftiko Style

 Juice of 1 lemon

 2. Lay a long piece of foil and a long piece of baking paper on the bench.
 One width way and the other lengthways to form a cross.
-You will be placing the lamb in the centre and wrapping it with the baking paper and foil.
+You will be placing the lamb in the center and wrapping it with baking paper and foil.

 4. In the meantime, prepare any side dishes such as Greek salad, baked vegetables and tzatziki dip.

-5. Once the lamb is cooked, carefully open the foil and baking paper and place back into the oven for 5 minutes to golden.
+5. Once the lamb is cooked, carefully open the foil and baking paper and place back into the oven for 5 minutes to golden (optional to do this).